-World Vasectomy Day, which falls on 20 November this year, is an annual celebration of the men who choose a vasectomy to help share the burden of contraception and responsible family planning.
-Population Matters Campaigner Katrina Dixon gathered testimonies from men across the world about their personal experiences of getting “the snip”.
+World Vasectomy Day, which falls on 17 November this year, is an annual celebration of the men who choose a vasectomy to help share the burden of contraception and responsible family planning.
+In 2020, then Population Matters Campaigner Katrina Dixon gathered testimonies from men across the world about their personal experiences of getting “the snip”.

 Getting the Snip